leotam/leotam.github.io/_posts/2016-10-20-DarkForest.markdown

 2. When ML models are subject to advesarial probing, it's possible to improve the robustness of the model. <https://arxiv.org/abs/1412.6572>

-3. Through transfer learning, one may increase the model robustness of a similar model, for example through: <https://arxiv.org/abs/1412.6572> or <http://papers.nips.cc/paper/5423-generative-adversarial>.
+3. Through probing, one may increase the model robustness of a similar model, for example through: <https://arxiv.org/abs/1412.6572> or <http://papers.nips.cc/paper/5423-generative-adversarial>.

 The result is a Dark Forest equilibrium for machine learning.
 For a foundational treatment of adversarial game theory, please refer to [John Nash's thesis][nashThesis] (yes, it's that short).
 Some implications are summarized.